software-next/tactigon-shapes/README.md

 ### Create New Shape
 - Click the Add Shape button, and you will see a popup window to enter a name and a description.
-- Shape name should be unique, now click on the Add Shape button.
+- The shape name should be unique.
+Now, click on the Add Shape button.
 - You will be redirected to the edit page where you can modify your shape.
 Here you can either modify the shape or click save.
 - If you successfully created your shape, you will be redirected to the home page with a success notification.